genropy/genropy_saved/docs/genro/webpage_elements/form/form_validations.rst

         validate_notnull = True

-    If `True`, set the field as a required field.
+    If `True`, set a field as a required field.

     ::